vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 #### 4.1.1 General settings

-The subdictionary <subdict>chemistryVibrationCoupling</subdict> is added to the <subdict>chemistryProperties</subdict> dict.
-Use of the Park TTv model is illustrated below
+The subdictionary <subdict>chemistryVibrationCoupling</subdict> is added to the <dict>chemistryProperties</dict> dict and the use of the Park TTv model is illustrated below

 ```c++
 chemistryVibrationCoupling